 You can find some of the biggest mule deer bucks in the country in the Henry Mountain range of Utah.
 Rumor has it that 170-inch bucks are common in the mountains south of Hanksville.
-However you can hold out for a 200-class if you're careful.
+However you can hold out for a 200-class if you're willing to gamble with such a rare tag a little.
 However, there are only 24 resident tags issued for the area every year with an average wait of 15 years.

 5. Michigan Bull Elk

 I might be biased, but the great elk hunting in Michigan flies under the radar for most people.
+Probably because this hunt is open to residents only.
 A Michigan bull is truly the trophy of a lifetime, as once you harvest one, you can't shoot another one for the rest of your life.
 It's worth it, though, as Michigan is home to some trophy-class elk and uses a bonus system to increase your odds.
 However, I've lost count of how many years I've been applying and still haven't gotten a tag.

 6. Bighorn on the Snake River